Masoretic Text: Second Temple period

 The discovery of the Dead Sea Scrolls at Qumran, dating from c.
 150 BCE – 75 CE, shows that in this period there was no uniform text.
 According to Menachem Cohen, the Dead Sea scrolls showed that "there was indeed a Hebrew text-type on which the Septuagint-translation was based and which differed substantially from the received MT."
 The scrolls show numerous small variations in orthography, both as against the later Masoretic Text, and between each other.
 It is also evident from the notings of corrections and of variant alternatives that scribes felt free to choose according to their personal taste and discretion between different readings.

 The text of the Dead Sea Scrolls and Peshitta read somewhat in-between the Masoretic Text and the old Greek.
 However, despite these variations, most of the Qumran fragments can be classified as being closer to the Masoretic Text than to any other text group that has survived.
 According to Lawrence Schiffman, 60% can be classed as being of proto-Masoretic type, and a further 20% Qumran style with a basis in proto-Masoretic texts, compared to 5% proto-Samaritan type, 5% Septuagintal type, and 10% non-aligned.
 Joseph Fitzmyer noted the following regarding the findings at Qumran Cave 4 in particular: "Such ancient recensional forms of Old Testament books bear witness to an unsuspected textual diversity that once existed; these texts merit far greater study and attention than they have been accorded till now.
 Thus, the differences in the Septuagint are no longer considered the result of a poor or tendentious attempt to translate the Hebrew into the Greek; rather they testify to a different pre-Christian form of the Hebrew text".
 On the other hand, some of the fragments conforming most accurately to the Masoretic Text were found in Cave 4.

+Tannaitic sources relate that a standard copy of the Hebrew Bible was kept in the court of the Second Temple for the benefit of copyists and that there were paid correctors of biblical books among the officers of the Temple.
+The Letter of Aristeas claims that a model codex was sent to Ptolemy by the High Priest Eleazar, who asked that it be returned after the Septuagint was completed.
+Josephus describes the Romans taking a copy of the Law as spoil, and both he and Philo claim no word of the text was ever changed from the time of Moses.

+In contrast, an Amoraic narrative relates that three Torah scrolls were found in the Temple court, at variance with each other.
+The differences between the three were resolved by majority decision.
+This may describe a previous period, although Solomon Zeitlin argues it is not historical.